 Onboard AHA BIOS (Auto)

-The default uses Auto settings for the onboard Adaptec 7890 SCSI BIOS.
-If you do not want to use the onboard Adaptec 7890 SCSI BIOS, choose Disabled.
+The default uses Auto settings for the optional onboard Adaptec 7880 SCSI BIOS.
+If the onboard Adaptec 7880 SCSI BIOS is not installed or you do not want to use it, choose Disabled.

 ONB AHA BIOS First (No)